-- (1) To position the EUT parallel to the phantom surface. - (2) To adjust the EUT parallel to the flat phantom. - (3) To adjust the distance between the EUT surface and the flat phantom to 25mm while used in front of face.
+- (1) To position the EUT parallel to the phantom surface. - (2) To adjust the EUT parallel to the flat phantom. - (3) To adjust the distance between the EUT surface and the flat phantom to 25mm while used in front of face, and body back 1.0 cm with all accessories.